berkeley-cdss/curriculum-guide/technology/quarto.md

 **Use Case:** Efficiently grading assignments that involve coding and data analysis.

 **How Quarto Helps:** Integrate Quarto into the Gradescope autograder to automatically run and check the code in student submissions.
-The autograder can simulate environments like Datahub, ensuring consistency in grading.
+The autograder can simulate environments like DataHub, ensuring consistency in grading.

 ##### 5. Authoring Books and Manuals